 Price: $109 per month per host for the Webinar Premium Plan with a capacity of 100 live attendees.
-You can upgrade to 1000 attendees by paying $229 extra.
+Pay an extra $229 to upgrade to 1000 attendees.
 Save $120 by paying annually.
 There’s a Free Plan with unlimited webinars but limits the capacity to 10 attendees.

 In LiveStorm, you get a modern, clean, and slick platform for conducting webinars.
 It lets you host interactive events with chat and polls, and record these webinars, making them available “on-demand” and automated by defining workflows.
 It’s fully responsive and browser-based — attendees can even dial-in via their phones to attend a webinar.

-While the registration forms are clean and can be embedded in a landing page on your website, the customization options are limited.
-You can brand the email invites, modify the message, and choose when you want LiveStorm to send emails to your registrants — one-hour and start-time reminders, thank-you emails, and follow-ups from there are also available.
+While the registration forms are clean and can be embedded on a landing page on your website, the customization options are limited.
+Customize your experience by branding the email invites, modifying the message, and choosing when you want LiveStorm to send emails to your registrants.
+Available emailing options are one-hour and start-time reminders, thank you emails, and follow ups from there.